Event tracking guide

 Setup: See the Getting Started guide for account grouping setup instructions.

-// Step 1: Identify the USER first (required)
+// Step 2: Identify the USER SECOND (now linked to account)

 FirstDistro.identify(user.id, {